Don's "Whom We Might Be" Story

 creatures

-had arrived ~600 million years ago, protecting life from harmful wavelengths of UV radiation.
+in the upper atmosphere had arrived ∼600 million years ago, protecting all living things from the harmful wavelengths of UV radiation.

 damage